Australia divided: Thousands expected to protest Australia Day legacy | Malay Mail

 Australia’s 700,000 or so indigenous people track near the bottom of its 25 million citizens in almost every economic and social indicator.

-“We should keep the 26th of January as a special day in our calendar,” said Nick Folkes, a painter from Sydney.
+“We should keep the 26th of January as a special day in our calendar,” said Nick Folkes, a painter from Sydney and founder of the Party for Freedom, an anti-immigration and anti-Muslim far-right group.

 “It means respect and acknowledgement of the sacrifices made by explorers, settlers, our convicts,” he added.